egebilecen/PZServerDiscordBot/.github/ISSUE_TEMPLATE/localization-submission.md

 **A brief description of the translation in the translated language:** e.g. Bot'un Türkçe çevirisi.
 (Which is translated as "Turkish translation of the bot.")

+*Do not forget to attach the zip file that contains the translation.*